 The Role of Social Media

-Social media have greatly influenced the popularity of podcasts with the impact of podcasts on radio and TV, particularly the ability of creators to advertise their shows and interact with their audiences on sites like Twitter and Instagram.
+Social media have greatly influenced the popularity of podcasts, particularly the ability of creators to advertise their shows and interact with their audiences on sites like Twitter and Instagram.
 As a result, many podcast hosts have developed significant social media fan bases, which can help promote their shows and create a feeling of community around their content.

 Social media has also allowed listeners to interact with one another and the producers of their favorite programs.
 This has resulted in the development of online communities that can give podcasters support, feedback, and a feeling of community for listeners.